Skip navigation

 3. The bank's IT system activates Ericsson's API with the victim's phone number given as a code.

-4. The telecom network responds with the data the API provides, determining that the victim is active on an incoming call.
+4. The telecom network responds with the data the API provides, including:

-5. The bank can now block the transaction, informing the customer to contact the bank if the transaction was legitimate.
+5. Based on analysis of this information, the bank can now block the transaction, informing the customer to contact the bank if the transaction was legitimate.

 Business applications

 The main target segment for this use case are the banks and financial companies.
-However, this could be applicable to other fraud use cases and segments.
+However, this could be applicable to other fraud detection and prevention use cases and segments.

 Business models